our work in the community

-We provide three hours free Creating Homes labour per calendar month to an elderly homeowner who needs minor repairs and or maintenance around their personal Marlborough home.
+We offer a 10% discount on all labour to elderly homeowners who need repairs and or maintenance around their personal Marlborough home.

 If you know or are aware of such a deserving person in the community or would like to provide additional assistance to this cause, please do get in contact with us for more details.